-Annex F contains the Interplanetary Internet (ipn) URI scheme updates.
+Annex F contains the Interplanetary Internet (ipn) URI Scheme Updates.

-Annex G contains informative references.
+Annex G contains Informative References.

-Annex H contains abbreviations and acronyms used in this document.
+Annex H contains Abbreviations and Acronyms used in this document.

 DEFINITIONS

 Definitions from Open Systems Interconnection (OSI) Service Definition Conventions

 This Recommended Standard makes use of a number of terms defined in reference [2].
 As used in this Recommended Standard, those terms are to be interpreted in a generic sense, that is, in the sense that those terms are generally applicable to any of a variety of technologies that provide for the exchange of information between real systems.
 Those terms are: